FHead/MC-truth-JEC/README.md

 Before submitting jobs to crab run a local test first:

-In the code run_JRA_cfg_ilias.py:
+In the code run_JRA_cfg.py:

-1)  In L51 put the correct Global Tag.
-Find the sample in DAS, click on it and then click "Configs".
-2)	In L69 put the number of events to process (something small as a test, for example 100 or 1000). \
+(1) In L69 put the number of events to process (something small as a test, for example 100 or 1000). \
-3)	In L79 put one of the .root files of the sample in DAS for the test run to process.
+(2) In L79 put one of the .root files of the sample in DAS for the test run to process.
 Find the sample in DAS and click in the label "Files".
 Then take one of the root files and add root://cms-xrd-global.cern.ch/ in front of the path.

 This test will produce a file named JRA.root in the directory you are in, containing these 100 or 1000 events you processed.
 You can change the name of this output file in L96.